 Enjoy the sun in the early morning or late afternoon to avoid the harshest rays between the hours of 10am and 2pm.

 Luckily, you don’t have to give up sunscreen altogether.
 In recent years, you may have noticed more sunscreen bottles with labels indicating that they are ‘reef safe’ or ‘reef friendly.’
 However, it’s important to note that these labels are not regulated and have no agreed specifications.

-Spread the word.
-Drive consumer demand by advocating for more-reef safe sunscreen options and raising awareness.
+In addition to changing your own behavior, you can drive consumer demand by advocating for more reef-safe sunscreen options and raising awareness.
 Educate others about the consequences of certain sunscreens and let them know how they too can keep themselves and the reef safe.